hapax/hapax.github.io/assets/bloch.md

 #### Bloch chain

-There are two other Hopf fibrations, i.e. ways of slicing up big spheres into little spheres pasted to a sphere:
+There are two other Hopf fibrations, i.e. ways of slicing up big spheres into little spheres pasted to a medium sphere:

 $$
 \begin{align*}